Council Meetings Information

-Community Connection Sessions are held in the Bass Coast Civic Centre Council Chamber on the Wednesday prior to each Ordinary Council Meeting, from 3.00pm.
+Community Connection Sessions are held in various locations within the Shire on the Wednesday prior to each Ordinary Council Meeting, from 3.00pm.
 This is an opportunity to present to Council on business currently before it (ie a matter that has, or is likely to come before Council for consideration/decision), or other matters you wish to raise.

 Please note Community Connection Sessions are for information only and not a decision making forum of Council.